-That is how Cathy Byrd's book begins.
+That is how Cathy Byrd's book, The Boy Who Knew Too Much, begins.
 Her toddler son, Christian, tells her he used to be a tall baseball player.
 He insists on wearing a full baseball uniform every day.
 Every waking hour, he insists on playing baseball.

 Have You Lived Before This Life?

 The coincidences Christian and his mother experienced along their journey of spiritual discovery are uncanny.
 Bringing the question to the forefront: Have you lived before this life?
 The current status quo wobbles and flounders with such an idea.
 During ancient times, living more than one life was a common belief.
 Byrd's book introduces the possibility once more.

 Being a wonderful and caring mother, Byrd listens to her boy, does extensive reach, and discovers her son was Lou Gehrig.
 On top of that, she was Gehrig's mother.

 The reason I am recommending this book is the mother's ability to grant her son's beliefs without being judgmental.
 Every parent should learn from this perspective.
 She hit adversary from her Christian church and Christian friends.
 Because she listened to her son and did research, she discovered the truth.
 Past Life is a subject worth looking into for personal growth.
 Just be careful who you tell and who you go to for advice.

 6. "Sport Stretch: 311 Stretches for 41 Sports" by Michael J. Alter

 I am a hardcore racquetball player.
 Sport Stretch: 311 Stretches for 41 Sports keeps me limber for every single time I enter the racquetball court.
 The book is not just for racquetball players.
 That is why I recommend a book that will help you live a better life.